front-end-intermediate/session-7/readme.md

 ```

-And edit to use the key to pass a details prop to the Pirate component using
+And edit to use the key to pass a details prop to the Pirate component using:

 `.map( key => <Pirate key={key} details={this.state.pirates[key]}`

+`App.js`:

 ```js
   render() {